 Examine your spending

-Start by getting a firm grasp of your spending habits.
+A budget will help you get a firm grasp of your spending habits.
 Some expenses are fixed, like your mortgage, rent, or car payment.
 Other expenses might be optional, like what you spend on entertainment, travel, fitness, or dining out.

 Compare your income and bills

 Compare your monthly income to how much you spend each month.
 This will allow you to establish a baseline understanding of your current financial situation.
+Are you regularly spending more than you take in or do you have a surplus?

 Choose a budgeting strategy